I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 3. Click "Actions" then "Edit stack set details"

-4. Select "Replace current template" and enter the following in the Amazon S3 URL:
+4. Select "Replace current template" and enter the following for Amazon S3 URL:

 https://solutions-reference.s3.amazonaws.com/automated-security-response-on-aws/v3.1.1/automated-security-response-member-roles.template